Colorectal Cancer, Metastatic or Recurrent - Other Treatment

 by surgery.
 But usually other treatments are needed, such as:

 Radiofrequency ablation.
-A small wire that emits radio waves is inserted into the
+A small wire that sends out radio waves is inserted into the

 tumor.
 The radio waves destroy the cancer that has spread to the liver without harming healthy

 Cryosurgery.
 This may be done in